WebAssembly/design/BinaryEncoding.md

 ## Global structure

-* A module contains:
+* A module contains (in this order):
-  * a header followed by
+  * A header
-  * a table (sorted by offset) containing, for each section, its type and offset (within the module), followed by
+  * A table (sorted by offset) containing, for each section:
+    * Section type
+    * Offset within the module
-  * a sequence of sections.
+  * A sequence of sections
 * A section contains:
-  * a header followed by
+  * A header followed by
-  * the section contents (specific to the section type)
+  * The section contents (specific to the section type)
-* A definitions section contains:
+* A definitions section contains (in this order):
-  * the generic section header
+  * The generic section header
-  * a table containing, for each opcode-space, a standardized string literal type name (where index defines its type), offset (within the section), sorted by offset, followed by
+  * A table (sorted by offset) containing, for each type which has opcodes:
+    * A standardized string literal [type name](AstSemantics.md#local-and-memory-types).
+      The index of a type name in this table is referred to as a type ID
+    * Offset of its opcode table within the section
-  * a sequence of opcode tables
+  * A sequence of opcode tables
   * An opcode table contains:
-    * a sequence of standardized string literal opcode names, where order determines opcode index
+    * A sequence of standardized string literal [opcode names](AstSemantics.md), where order determines opcode index
-* A code section contains:
+* A code section contains (in this order):
-  * the generic section header
+  * The generic section header
-  * a table containing, for each function, its signature, offset (within the section), sorted by offset, followed by
+  * A table (sorted by offset) containing, for each function:
+     * Signature
+     * Offset within the section
-  * a sequence of functions
+  * A sequence of functions
   * A function contains:
-    * a table containing, for each type, how many locals are indexed by the function body of that type
+    * A table containing, for each type ID that has [locals](AstSemantics.md#addressing-local-variables):
+      * Type ID
+      * Count of locals
-    * the serialized AST
+    * The serialized AST

 ## Serialized AST